Students for National Values: The Great Debaters Contest

 - Culture: Engage a cultural experience for the schools.

-The Board also set up a cultural experience corner in all debate venues where students were able to sample cultural artifacts from various communities have to offer in form of culture and heritage.
+The Board also set up a cultural experience corner in all debate venues where students were able to sample cultural arte00facts from various communities have to offer in form of culture and heritage.
 The cultural experience corner was a great learning opportunity for the students.

 - Fun t-shirts to pass the message; simplify the values in the t-shirts.